On the traces of the 2024 Paris Olympics cycling itinerary

 A break at the Château de Versailles

-When you get to Versailles, the cyclists’ itinerary splits in two.
-The women will head towards the Essonne border, while the men will go back up to make a big loop in les Yvelines.
+When you get to Versailles, the cyclists’ itinerary splited in two.
+The women have headed towards the Essonne border, while the men went back up to make a big loop in les Yvelines.
 Before following the women’s itinerary, a detour is required to go and greet Louis XIV.

 Head for the Vallée de Chevreuse

-The cyclists’ itinerary will make a U-turn in the middle of the natural regional park of the Haute Vallée de Chevreuse.
+The cyclists made a U-turn in the heart of the Haute Vallée de Chevreuse Regional Nature Park.
 For you, it’s time for a refreshing walk.
 This part of Yvelines is 90% covered with green spaces and trees.
 Other than its hiking trails — to be discovered on foot, by bike or on horseback — the vallée de Chevreuse has a cultural heritage that is worth the detour.

 Back in Paris, the last few kilometres